-5.5.3.2 Albumin as free radical scavenger and for binding toxic substances
+5.5.3.3 Albumin as free radical scavenger and for binding toxic substances

 Physiologically, albumin is assumed to serve as free radical scavenger and is able to bind toxic substances (e.g. free fatty acids).
-Therefore albumin seems to be indicated in particular in patients with sepsis because toxic oxygen radicals play a role in pathogenesis and maintenance of sepsis [43].
-Allegedly albumin can also bind toxins in large scale burns.
+Therefore albumin seems to be indicated in particular in patients with sepsis because toxic oxygen radicals play a role in pathogenesis and maintenance of sepsis [79].
+Allegedly albumin can also bind toxins in large-scale burns.
 Therefore albumin solutions could have a beneficial effect in these patients.
 However, to date there are no confirmed factual data on the benefit of human albumin therapy regarding morbidity or mortality in humans.
-It is uncertain whether human albumin preparations currently commercially available have the same (radical scavenger) properties as natural albumin or whether they are altered by the manufacturing process.
+The current AWMF guidelines regarding sepsis do not recommend using HA in this regard [86].